How To Grow Dwarf Sunflowers

-Like sun rays peeping their cheery faces from the garden, dwarf sunflowers add a splash of joy and vibrancy to your summer blooms.
+Like sun rays peeping their cheery faces from the garden, dwarf sunflowers add a splash of joy to your summer flower garden.

-Blooming from July through fall, sunflowers are one of the easiest and most agreeable flowers to grow.
+Blooming from July through fall, dwarf sunflowers are one of the easiest and most agreeable sun flowers to grow.
+These small flowers are perfect for cut-flower arrangements.

-Unlike their commonly known big sisters (regular size sunflowers), miniature sunflowers are petite and easy to tuck into small patches of the garden.
-Typically growing less than 3 feet tall, they won’t cast a shadow on other sun loving flowers.
+Unlike their taller counterparts (regular size sunflowers), miniature sunflowers are petite and easy to tuck into small patches of the home garden.
+They typical grow less than 3 feet tall and won’t cast a shadow on other sun loving flowers.
+They make wonderful flowers for pots and containers.

 And instead of rows of drooping heavy flower heads, dwarf sunflowers provide cute pops of color that make wonderful cut flowers.

-Today, we’ll be dishing all about dwarf sunflowers.
+Today, we’ll be dishing all about how to care for dwarf sunflowers.
 These flowers couldn’t be easier to grow, so grab a spade and let’s dig in!

 Learn about other gorgeous flowering annuals here!